carlosiruiz/Mental_Health_Analysis-/README.md

 ## For More Information

-Please review our full analysis in [our Jupyter Notebook](./dsc-phase1-project-template.ipynb) or our [presentation](./DS_Project_Presentation.pdf).
+Please review our full analysis in [our Jupyter Notebook](./Master_Mentalhealth_2.ipynb) or our [presentation](./DS_Project_Presentation.pdf).

-For any additional questions, please contact **name & email, name & email**
+For any additional questions, please contact **Ignacio Ruiz, Justin Williams justinmorganwilliams@gmail.com**

 ## Repository Structure

-Describe the structure of your repository and its contents, for example:

 ```
 ├── README.md                           <- The top-level README for reviewers of this project
-├── dsc-phase1-project-template.ipynb   <- Narrative documentation of analysis in Jupyter notebook
+├── Master_Mentalhealth_2.ipynb   <- Narrative documentation of analysis in Jupyter notebook
 ├── DS_Project_Presentation.pdf         <- PDF version of project presentation
 ├── data                                <- Both sourced externally and generated from code
 └── images                              <- Both sourced externally and generated from code